- Medicare Private Fee for Service (PFFS) plans are a type of Medicare Advantage plan.

 However, some PFFS plans do have a network.
 If your plan has a network, then those providers will accept your PFFS plan every time.
 Out-of-network providers might not treat you at all unless you have an emergency medical situation.
 You’ll likely need to pay a higher cost if you do use an out-of-network provider.

-- Copayments and coinsurance costs might be high if you go out of network.
+However, premiums with a PFFS plan can cost more than original Medicare, and copayments and coinsurance costs might be high if you go out of network.